Mellow Mushroom

-Mellow Mushroom Pizza Bakers is an American pizza restaurant chain that was established in 1974 in Atlanta, Georgia as a single pizzeria.
+Mellow Mushroom Pizza Bakers is an American pizza restaurant chain established in 1974 in Atlanta, Georgia as a single pizzeria.
 It operates as a franchise under the banner of Home Grown Industries, Inc. of Georgia, with 170 locations throughout the United States.
 Its headquarters are in Atlanta.

 Details

-Mellow Mushroom restaurants specialize in pizza, but they also serve calzones, hoagies, salads, appetizers, such as pretzel bites and a wide beer selection.
+Mellow Mushroom restaurants specialize in pizza but also serve calzones, hoagies, salads, appetizers, such as pretzel bites and a wide beer selection.
 They often feature a large selection of beer, typically 20-40 beers on draft and 50 or more bottled.
-Each store is locally owned and operated and decorated differently and sometimes there is a unifying theme to the artwork.
+Each store is locally owned, operated and decorated differently.
+Sometimes there is a unifying theme to the artwork.
 Tie-dye and colorful mushrooms are a common theme for locations.
 Some restaurants occasionally feature live music, trivia competitions, karaoke, or bingo.

 History

 Mellow Mushroom opened in Atlanta, Georgia in 1974 when two college students from Georgia Tech, later joined by a third from the University of Georgia, founded a business that reflected their eccentric philosophies.
 The first restaurant was opened on Spring Street in Atlanta.
 In the late 1980s, the first franchise was opened by an employee, followed by customer-owned franchises, and then to friends of employees and customers.
-Each franchise is locally owned and operated with its own unique feel.
+Each franchise is locally owned and operated with its unique feel.

-The first franchise to be located outside of Atlanta was in Athens, Georgia, near the University of Georgia.
+The first franchise outside of Atlanta was in Athens, Georgia, near the University of Georgia.
 There are several dozen locations operating in Atlanta and elsewhere in Georgia.
 Beginning in 2000, the franchise expanded outside college markets to urban areas such as Jacksonville, Florida and Denver, Colorado.
 To date, the chain has over 200 locations across 20 states.

-Its Sarasota, FL location is well known for being the site, prior to its opening, of the infamous 1991 arrest of actor Paul Reubens, known for his Pee Wee Herman character, for public masturbation.

 Logo

 The visual identity of Mellow Mushroom Pizza was defined during their early franchising phase by Atlanta artist Buddy Finethy.
 Finethy created and refined the chain's mascot, Mel O. Mushroom, as well as the supporting cast of animated characters that identified the chain.

+In November 2024, the company rebranded, changing the color palette to purple and replacing the mushroom character into a drawing of a mushroom, together with launching a new website.